ncatlab/nlab-content/pages/1/2/4/9/19421/content.md

 #Contents#
 * table of contents
 {:toc}

 ## Idea

-The localisation of a commutative ring $A$ at an element $a$ of it is a universal means to 'invert $a$' .
-The resulting ring captures information that is relevant 'at $a$', i.e. 'locally at $a$'.
+The localisation of a commutative ring $A$ away from an element $a\in A$ is a universal means to 'invert $a$'.
+The resulting ring captures information that is relevant 'away from $a$', i.e. 'locally on the complement of $a$'.

+Algebraically, it might make more sense to call this localization *at* $a$, but in [[algebraic geometry]] it really does correspond to "local behavior on the complement of (the zero-set of) $a$", and the "away from" terminology is traditional.

 ## Definition